Vancouver to Calgary Road-Trip Itinerary – All you Need to Know and More!

 We ate at the next door Station restaurant.
-The menu was huge and the food was quite average but railway themed decor was quite fun.
-It was a 30 second walk to the hotel with not much else around so it worked out well and the kids enjoyed their burgers.
+The menu was huge and the food was quite average but the railway-themed decor was quite fun.
+It was a 30-second walk to the hotel with not much else around so it worked out well and the kids enjoyed their burgers.

 Day 7 – Strathmore to Calgary

 Our final day took us on a loop up to Drumheller and back down to Calgary.
-Having two dinosaur-mad boys, Drumheller was always going to feature in our itinerary.
+Having two dinosaur-mad boys, Drumheller, the dinosaur capital of the world, was always going to feature in our itinerary.
 On arriving in Drumheller, we headed straight for the tourist information centre.
 We wanted some info on where to go and what to do but we also wanted to see the world’s largest dinosaur.
 In fact, the whole town is dinosaur themed.
 Even the streets are named after dinosaurs.

 We climbed to the top of the dinosaur for a great view out of his mouth!
 It’s open 10-5.30 and ticket prices are: